 - Keep tooling finger length to a minimum to keep moment loads and forces to a minimum.
 The longer the tooling the greater the rotation forces are created at the gripper bearing reducing its force applied to the part or efficiency to translate piston force to jaw force.
 Longer jaw tooling will reduce useful life by causing excessive wear on the actuators moving components.
 Follow maximum finger length charts included in manufacture data sheet to maximize gripper life.

-Pneumatic gripper selection.
+Pneumatic gripper selection

 These are basic tools and suggestions and every application is unique.
 The loads that grippers handle vary greatly do to part weight, size, speed of movement, material type, shape of tooling jaws and shop air pressure.
 This design guild is made to help you narrow down your selection and increase the reliability, productivity of the assembly machine system or robotic cell.
-To learn more concerning our assembly automation components, please call or e-mail us and we will help with your application needs.
+To learn more concerning our assembly automation components, please contact us and we will help with your application needs.